valkenzz/Bigeleisen_KIE/README.md

 kie is the change in the reaction rate of a chemical reaction when one of the atoms in the reactants is replaced by one of its isotopes[1].Formally, it is the ratio of rate constants for the reactions involving the light and the heavy isotopically substituted reactants.

+More particularly we use the equation figur 1 [2]. this equation Neglect tunneling effect.

 ## Installation

 Use the package manager [pip](https://pypi.org/project/Bigeleisen-KIE/) to install the library.